sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/CreateFirstProject.md

 The default output folder is [:src5:]. [:Fact:]{io.sarl.lang.SARLConfig::FOLDER_BIN == "[:src5](target/classes)"}

-<note>The names of these folders are following the conventions of a Maven-based project (described below).
+> **_Note:_** The names of these folders are following the conventions of a Maven-based project (described below).
 In this way, you will
-be able to turn the Maven nature on your SARL project on/off.</note>
+> be able to turn the Maven nature on your SARL project on/off.

 ![Source Code Folders](./new_sarl_project_screen_3.png)